compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 Here we reduced the size of the local community (`J`), increased the rate of migration (`m`), and decreased the duration of the simulation (`_lambda`).
 All these things will make the simulations run more quickly.
-Now go ahead and run this next cell and we'll talk about the arguments (should take about one minute).
+Now go ahead and run this next cell, it should take one to two minutes.

-> **NB:** The `posterior_predictive_check()` function can also accept an `ipyclient` parameter to specify to use an ipyparallel backend.
-For simplicity here we will not use this option, but in reality it would be a good idea to parallelize the posterior predictive simulations.
-See the [MESS parallelization docs](MESS_parallelization.md) for more info about how to implement the parallel backend.

 ```python
 MESS.inference.posterior_predictive_check(empirical_df=spider_df,